MischaU8/yumyum/selections/select-parallel-faces_ZFrtZ85e0Gw.md

-press and hold the control on alt keys and left click a face to select parallel faces as well use this handy selection option to speed up selection and plasticity
+press and hold the control on alt keys and left click a face to select parallel faces as well use this handy selection option to speed up selection in Plasticity